Car Accident Lawyer in Atlanta, GA

 Should you decide to proceed “pro se”, which means to represent yourself, you will be required to meet the same standards and be knowledgeable in the proceedings as an Atlanta car accident lawyer concerning the laws and requirements of your case.
 No one will be able to give you any assistance in preparing and litigating your case to the court.

-What If I Was Hit By An Uninsured Driver?
+What to Do If I Was Hit By An Uninsured Driver?

 Experiencing injuries at the hands of driver that is uninsured often means that you will be responsible, at least to being with, for paying the costs of medical bills.
 You will need to expect that you will have to cover that cost of your initial medical treatment.
 However, there are a few medical service providers that will try to work with you until you have receive compensation for your injuries.
 It is possible for these obligations to be handled in the following ways: